OmdenaAI/silicon-valley-chapter-extreme-weather/src/tasks/task-1-exploratory-data-analysis/readme.md

 These are a few guidelines for every colaborator

- 1- Please upload the notebook in the specified folder only.
+ 1- Please upload the notebook in the specified notebooks folder only.

  2- Do not upload Incomplete notebooks.